trudi-group/ipfs-crawler/README.md

-# A Crawler for the KAD-part of the IPFS-network
+# A Crawler for the Kademlia-part of the IPFS-network

 **Academic code, run and read at your own risk**

+## In a Nutshell

 This crawler is designed to enumerate all reachable nodes within the DHT/KAD-part of the IPFS network and return their neighborhood graph.
 For each node it saves